-The Uniting Church Schools in Queensland Ethos Statement provides a context within which Uniting Church school communities can articulate and develop their identities as Christian schools grounded in the tradition of the Uniting Church in Australia.
+The Uniting Church Schools and residential colleges in Queensland Ethos Statement provides a context within which Uniting Church school communities can articulate and develop their identities as Christian schools grounded in the tradition of the Uniting Church in Australia.

-It will assist schools to develop policies and programs which reflect the ethos of the Uniting Church and its commitment to bear witness to the transformational love of Christ.
+It will assist schools and residential colleges to develop policies and programs which reflect the ethos of the Uniting Church and its commitment to bear witness to the transformational love of Christ.

-This document is intended as an important resource for school board members and school leadership teams.
+This document is intended as an important resource for board members and leadership teams.